SuperblocksHQ/superblocks-lab-wiki/Issue-Tracking.md

-This page describes how we track issues in the `vscode` repository.
+This page describes how we track issues in the `studio` repository.

 ## Popular queries